 While "you catch more flies with honey than you do with vinegar" might be an old and well-worn phrase, it’s also true today of the SaaS industry.
 After all, attracting, catching, and keeping new customers has always been the name of the game-step in brand advocacy.

-Brand advocates in SaaS offer so much more than fandom - they are your secret and often most helpful marketing team.
+Brand advocates in SaaS offer so much more than fandom - they are your secret and often the most helpful marketing team.
 By spreading brand awareness, they influence their network to become customers too.
 They can help you sell video games online and software & SaaS products.

 Brand advocates are like cheerleaders for your brand.
 They are the customers who love what you offer and are willing to sing your praises to anyone who will listen.